-"It was a bit nerve-wracking," he says.
+"It was a bit nerve-wracking," he said.
 "I was shaking backstage but then I got on stage with him, and I just felt comfortable.
 It was all good."

 Cassar-Daley, a Roll of Renown artist and 33-time Golden Guitar winner, said his show titled The Road Ahead was about fostering young talent.

-"When I first went to Tamworth I was obsessed with the different shows that actually showcased people that we didn't know," he says before The Road Ahead.
+"When I first went to Tamworth I was obsessed with the different shows that actually showcased people that we didn't know," Cassar-Daley said before The Road Ahead.
 "I've always wanted to emulate that show with mine, with guests."

 Finnian met Aunty Val White, Joy McKean and Troy’s first guitar teacher backstage.

 “They told me to stay who I am and just don't change.
-Troy was always the same person that he is today,” Finnian says.
+Troy was always the same person that he is today,” Finnian said.
 “That is what I took from that.”

-“I still think Troy’s the number one,” Scott Johnson says.
+“I still think Troy’s the number one,” Mr Johnson said.
 “He’s just an all-round genuine bloke.”

 At the closing concert on Sunday, Finnian performed an original song titled Your Heart is Showing, which he wrote with Golden Guitar winning singer-songwriter Matt Scullion, and a cover of Ring of Fire, most notably played by Johnny Cash.